rafaelumlei/commit-viewer/README.md

 ## How to run

-A Visual Studio 2017 is required develop and execute this solution.
+A Visual Studio 2017 is required develop and publish the API and the Console app:

 After cloning this project and opening this solution in the VS 2017:

 *  RIGHT click the  **CommitViewer.API** project and then click Debug -> Start new instance to execute the **REST API**.
 A browser will open with the help page, open **{HOST}/swagger** to load the swagger WEB UI and test the API.

 *  RIGHT click the  **CommitViewer.Console** project and then click Debug -> Start new instance to execute the **Console**.